igalarzab/react-native-app-indexing/README.md

 ### iOS

-iOS is not yet supported.
+iOS is not yet supported, please, feel free to send a pull request :D